THE HISTORY OF ROOTS KOMBUCHA

 In Syria and Jordan, Omar worked with machines from another Swedish company called Tetra-Pak.
 Furthermore, Omar is an incredibly attentive person who will pick up on things without the need to ever explain them to him.
 All of these attributes have made Omar a very valuable part of Roots of Malmö.
 Also, what would the brewery be without all the Syrian radio theatres that are now playing whenever Omar gets his hands on the computer!

 Basel is also from Syria, and like Omar he fled the civil war there.
 He came here with his parents and his siblings and takes great care of all of them.
-Basel’s job at Roots Kombucha involves bottling, packing and labeling.
+Basel’s job at Roots Kombucha involves bottling, packing, labelling, and riding the "Kombuch-o-mobil" (our cargo bike) around Malmö to deliver kombucha.
 He does this with a frenetic energy, at the same time as the left side of his brain is just as active.
 Basel has a talent for languages, and a genuine curiosity for Swedish words, grammar and sayings.
 There is no detail to little for Basel to wonder about when it comes to Swedish.
 Unfortunately we must admit that his questions might be more intelligent than our answers.